Project 2: CS 61A Autocorrected Typing Software cats.zip

 Problem 2 (1 pt)

-words.
-It returns a function which takes a paragraph and returns a boolean indicating whether that paragraph contains any of the words in topic
+Implement about, which takes a list of topic words.
+It returns a function which takes a paragraph and returns a boolean indicating whether that paragraph contains any of the words in topic.

-argument, which will be useful as we continue to implement our typing test.
+Once we’ve implemented about, we’ll be able to pass the returned function to pick as the select argument, which will be useful as we continue to implement our typing test.

 To be able to make this comparison accurately, you will need to ignore case (that is, assume that uppercase and lowercase letters don’t change what word it is) and punctuation in the paragraph.
 Additionally, only check for exact matches of the words in topic in the paragraph, not substrings.
 For example, “dogs” is not a match for the word “dog”.